barbarer/py4e-int/_sources/strings/MixedupCode_orig.rst

     :practice: T
     :noindent:

-    The following program segment should print the phrase, "It takes us 2 hours and 45 minutes to get home from camp".
+    Let's imagine that last weekend you went on a camping trip with your family.
+Now you're writing a program segment that says how long it took you to get home from camp.
+Using the variables numHours and numMinutes, print a phrase with the variable "phrase" that says how long it took you to get home from camp.
+For example, if numHours was 3 hours and numMinutes was 13 minutes, the phrase should be, "It takes us 3 hours and 13 minutes to get home from camp".
 But, the blocks have been mixed up and include two extra blocks that aren't correct.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the <i>Check Me</i> button to check your solution.</p>
+Click the "Check Me" button to check your solution.
     -----
-    numHours = 2
-    numMinutes = 45.0
+    def timeFromCamp(numHours, numMinutes):
     =====
-    print("It takes us " + str(numHours) + " hours and " + str(int(numMinutes)) + " minutes to get home from camp")
+        phrase = "It takes us " + str(numHours) + " hours and " + str(int(numMinutes)) + " minutes to get home from camp"
     =====
-    print("It takes us " + numHours + " hours and " + numMinutes + " minutes to get home from camp") #paired
+        phrase = "It takes us " + numHours + " hours and " + numMinutes + " minutes to get home from camp" #paired
     =====
-    print("It takes us " + str(numHours) + " hours and " + str(numMinutes) + " minutes to get home from camp") #paired
+        phrase = "It takes us " + str(numHours) + " hours and " + str(numMinutes) + " minutes to get home from camp" #paired
+    ====
+        print(phrase)
+    ====
+        return phrase

 .. activecode::  str-mixed-time-ac

-    Finish the code below to print "It takes us 2 hours and 45 minutes to get home from camp" using the variables numHours and numMinutes.
+    Let's imagine that last weekend you went on a camping trip with your family.
+Now you're writing a program segment that says how long it took you to get home from camp.
+Using the variables numHours and numMinutes, print a phrase with the variable "phrase" that says how long it took you to get home from camp.
+For example, if numHours was 3 hours and numMinutes was 13 minutes, the phrase should be, "It takes us 3 hours and 13 minutes to get home from camp".
     ~~~~
-    numHours = 2
-    numMinutes = 45.0
-    numTotal =

-    print(numTotal)
+    def timeFromCamp(numHours, numMinutes):

+        return phrase

     ====
     from unittest.gui import TestCaseGui